 Claudia: As the race for AI talent picks up, do you have any recommendations for retailers using AI in their recruiting processes?

-Claudia: How will the increased number of non-human “digital workers” — from robotic process automation (RPA) and AI — impact retailers?
+Claudia: How will the increased number of nonhuman “digital workers” — from robotic process automation (RPA) and AI — affect retailers?

 Claudia: Across industries, the demand for “explainable” AI is growing.
 How should retailers approach this trend and building out their AI strategy?

 Michele: Explainable AI provides a window into why a machine makes a decision or takes an action.
 Retailers need to really think about how to put in place appropriate mechanisms to determine if they are training AI appropriately.
 But there are also performance metrics to track and rules to apply [in order] to keep AI from going rogue.
 Think of AI as another worker.
 We see businesses placing more demand on AI vendors to fulfill requirements and to be partners in defining requirements for any given retail risk area (e.g., privacy).

 Claudia: Will retailers need to consider bringing human expertise back into the decision-making loop?

 Michele: Business leaders are realizing that some aspects of machine learning can’t just run on their own.
 Machine learning still needs strong governance and management.
 With AI, there is always going to be a balance between oversight and the power of a machine where you can’t give the machine free rein.
 In customer service, think of AI as a virtual agent that you can incorporate side by side with the real agents you have.
 When comparing how personalization and next-best offers occur, tap humans to consider if the machine is starting to over–bias on giving free gifts because that action improves customer experience (CX) scores.
 Situations like these require a human to course-correct or educate and extend machine-learning capabilities.